charityyoungblood/StatisticsAndProbability/ExaminingDistributions.md

       The students are NOT divided equally among the three categories.
 About 50% of the students find it as easy to make friends with the opposite sex as with the same sex.
 Among the remaining 50% of the students, the majority (36.2%) find it easier to make friends with people of the opposite sex, and the remainder (13.7%) find it easier to make friends with people of their own sex.

 ## Histogram, Stemplot and Boxplot are used to display QUANTITATIVE DATA ##

+7. To convert our "raw data" for our QUANTITATIVE variables into useful information, we need to summarize and then examine the distribution of the QUANTITATIVE variable

+8. Histogram:
+  - similar to a bar chart - a histogram is a way to display counts of data
+  - Displays categorical variables in "bins"
+  - Histograms are used to display QUANTITATIVE variables
+  - To create a relative frequency table from Histogram data
+    - Calculate the total number of observations (total count)
+    - Calculate the relative frequency for each interval, by dividing the number of observations in each row by the total number of observations